Tay Forest Park

 Reaching for the skies

 Choose Faskally near Pitlochry for easy strolls through magnificent specimen trees.
-Find follies and viewpoints amongst a cathedral of trees planted by the Dukes of Atholl at Craigvinean, or peaceful burnside and woodland trails with wildlife sculptures at Carie beside Loch Rannoch.
-Head for the fort at Drummond Hill, a capercaillie stronghold, or find lifesize sculptures of these remarkable woodland birds at the picnic site at nearby Dalerb.
+Find follies and viewpoints amongst a cathedral of trees planted by the Dukes of Atholl at Craigvinean.
+Enjoy peaceful burnside and woodland trails with wildlife sculptures at Carie beside Loch Rannoch, or head for the fort at Drummond Hill, a capercaillie stronghold.

 Explore the Iron Age